 It’s generally accepted that there are four components of food security: availability, access, utilization, and stability.

-- Availability means that there is enough food.
-Some people may reside in areas labeled “food deserts” and therefore simply don’t have access to food which means that they lack availability and would fall into the category of food-insecure.
+Some people may reside in areas labeled “food deserts” and therefore simply don’t have access to food which means that they lack availability and would fall into the category of food insecure.

-- Access means that a person has the resources necessary to purchase or to acquire food.
+This means that a person has the resources necessary to purchase or acquire food.
 For example, someone may not have enough money to purchase food and pay rent, so they have to decide which one of these basic needs is more vital to survival at the time.
-Access can also be defined as reliable transportation to and from the store, or a place to get food.
+Access can also be defined as reliable transportation to and from the store or a place to get food.

-- Utilization refers to a person’s physical ability to gain energy from the food through natural bodily functions.
+It refers to a person’s physical ability to gain energy from food through natural bodily functions.
 For example, someone may have a disease that does not allow their body to properly profit from the nutrients they acquire through meals.

-- Stability refers to the idea that the three previous conditions need to be continuous and not sporadic in order for an individual to be food secure.
+It refers to the idea that the three aforementioned conditions need to be continuous and not sporadic in order for an individual to be food secure.
 If one year a crop that is a main source of food in a local area is abundant, but has not been in the past years and still may not be in the future, the conditions are not stable enough for the area to be considered food-secure.

 Together, these elements mean that a person has the resources necessary to survive and thrive.

-While an entire thesis could be written on the causes of food insecurity, there are a few main issues that we can look to.
-A history of persistent problems like poverty, disease, human rights violations, climate change, and food shortage in combination with ever-soaring food prices has greatly contributed to food insecurity in Africa and all over the world.
+While an entire thesis could be written on the causes of food insecurity, there are a few main issues that we can look at.
+A history of persistent problems like poverty, disease, human rights violations, climate change, and food shortage in combination with ever-soaring food prices has contributed significantly to food insecurity in Africa and all over the world.